Downtown San Diego: Annual events

 Downtown events include the Big Bay Balloon Parade, held in conjunction with the Holiday Bowl; the Martin Luther King Jr. Day Parade and Festival; the Parade of Lights featuring holiday-decorated boats on the Bay; and the San Diego Street Scene music festival.
-Every mid to late July, downtown San Diego is transformed for San Diego Comic Con, the largest entertainment and comic book convention in the world.
-San Diego Comic Con is held inside the San Diego Convention Center, but the convention has expanded to other nearby hotels, parks, and plazas which include the Manchester Grand Hyatt Hotel, San Diego Marriott Marquis & Marina, Hilton San Diego Bayfront, Omni San Diego Hotel and Gaslamp Quarter, San Diego as major supporting venues.
+Every mid to late July, downtown San Diego is transformed for San Diego Comic-Con, the largest entertainment and comic book convention in the world.
+San Diego Comic-Con is held inside the San Diego Convention Center, but the convention has expanded to other nearby hotels, parks, and plazas which include the Manchester Grand Hyatt Hotel, Marriott Marquis San Diego Marina, Hilton San Diego Bayfront, Omni San Diego Hotel and the Gaslamp Quarter as major supporting venues.

 Education

-The downtown area is served by the San Diego City Schools.
+The downtown area is served by San Diego Unified School District.
 Washington Elementary School is located in the downtown area.
 San Diego High School and San Diego City College are located in the northeastern corner of downtown adjacent to Balboa Park.
 Middle school students from downtown attend Roosevelt Middle School in the Balboa Park area.
 The charter high school e3 Civic High School is located inside the downtown library.
-The Monarch School, a public K-12 school for students who are homeless or affected by homelessness, is also located downtown.
+Monarch School, a public K-12 school for students who are homeless or affected by homelessness, is also located downtown.

 A few private or religious schools exist in the area.
 California Western School of Law is located downtown.